The Best Day Trips from Jerusalem

 Highlights:

-• Caesarea: Explore the Roman theater, aqueduct, and harbor ruins, and imagine the grandeur of this ancient city.
+• Caesarea National Park: Explore the Roman theater, aqueduct, and harbor ruins of Caesarea, and imagine the grandeur of this ancient city as it once stood at the heart of the Roman Empire’s influence in the region.

-• Haifa: Enjoy the stunning views from the top of Mount Carmel and visit the majestic Baha’i Gardens.
+• Haifa: Enjoy the stunning panoramic views from the top of Mount Carmel and take a peaceful stroll through the majestic Baha’i Gardens.

-• Akko (Acre): Discover the ancient city walls, explore the Ottoman Bazaar, and delve into the fascinating history of the Knights Templar.
+• Akko (Acre): Walk along the well-preserved city walls, stroll through the vibrant Ottoman Bazaar, explore the subterranean Crusader Halls and immerse yourself in the fascinating history of the Knights Templar.

-• Rosh Hanikra: Take a cable car down to the grottoes carved by the Mediterranean Sea and witness the power of nature.
+• Rosh Hanikra: Take the world’s steepest cable car down to the stunning Rosh Hanikra grottoes, where you can marvel at the breathtaking caves carved by the powerful Mediterranean Sea.

-• Akko Market: Discover the bustling market of Akko, overflowing with fresh produce, local crafts, spices, and delicious street food.
+• Akko Market: Discover the bustling market of Akko, where vibrant stalls overflow with fresh produce, local crafts, spices, and delicious street food, offering plenty of opportunities to buy unique souvenirs.

-• Haifa Cable Car: Enjoy the panoramic views from the Haifa cable car.
-Visit the impressive Stella Maris Monastery, a historic Carmelite monastery offering beautiful views and a peaceful atmosphere.
+• Haifa Cable Car: Enjoy the panoramic views from the Haifa cable car, and visit the impressive Stella Maris Monastery at the top.
+This historic Carmelite monastery offers stunning vistas and a tranquil atmosphere.

 My Tip: Be sure to wear comfortable shoes and bring weather-appropriate clothing.
 Most of this trip is to coastal locations that can get quite windy even on hot sunny days.